costa rica coffee beans tarrazu - His Word Coffee

 Psalm 104:13

-There is something right about that verse when you think about high-altitude coffee.
+There is something fitting about that verse when you think about high-altitude coffee.
 The mountains catch the rain, the volcanic soil holds it, and the cherry that grows slowly in the cooler air carries what the land provided.
 A cup of Tarrazu is, in a real sense, the fruit of that specific work in that specific place.

 Our Costa Rica Coffee